gems-eo722/Imperial_Project_Crater_Detection/README.md

 (acds-moonshot-tycho) $ pip install pyqt5
 ```

+## Obtaining Weight Files

+Please download the weight files for the moon and mars from Google Drive:

+**TODO add drive link**

+Place these files in `tycho_cdm/model/weights`.
+Please ensure that the names of the weight files are not changed during download/saving.

 ## Usage

 Open a terminal in the project root, and ensure that the conda environment is active.
 Run the following command to generate a help message explaining the required and optional program arguments.